TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-403-sas-permission-error-current-time.md

 Storage requests using SAS to authenticate should pass a valid unexpired token with right permissions to perform the intended operation.

-Please look at the reason above and modify the SAS token accordindly.
+Please look at the reason above and modify the SAS token accordingly.
 Below are some documents that might assist you.

    * [SAS error codes](https://docs.microsoft.com/rest/api/storageservices/sas-error-codes)
    * [Create an account SAS](https://docs.microsoft.com/rest/api/storageservices/create-account-sas)